TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-corruption.md

 ### **Database recovery**

-* **If database is in recovery pending state**
+* **If the database is in recovery pending state**
-     - Allow enough time to recovery to complete after SQL instance/database restart
+     - Allow enough time for the recovery to complete after SQL instance/database restart
-     - Restore from backup, if there is corruption or previous restore did not complete
+     - Restore from backup, if there is corruption or if previous restore did not complete

-* **To avoid a recovery pending state, in the future**
+* **To avoid a recovery pending state in the future**

    - For SQL Server 2019 or later, enable [accelerated database recovery](https://docs.microsoft.com/sql/relational-databases/backup-restore/restore-and-recovery-overview-sql-server?view=sql-server-ver15&WT.mc_id=Portal-Microsoft_Azure_Support#adr)
-   - Ensure database is corruption free [DBCC CHECKDB](https://docs.microsoft.com/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql?view=sql-server-ver15)
+   - Make sure that the database is corruption free [DBCC CHECKDB](https://docs.microsoft.com/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql?view=sql-server-ver15)
-   - Ensure that transaction log file (.ldf) [does not have too many VLFs](https://docs.microsoft.com/archive/blogs/saponsqlserver/too-many-virtual-log-files-vlfs-can-cause-slow-database-recovery)
+   - Make sure that the transaction log file (.ldf) [does not have too many VLFs](https://docs.microsoft.com/archive/blogs/saponsqlserver/too-many-virtual-log-files-vlfs-can-cause-slow-database-recovery)
-   - Ensure that [auto_close](https://docs.microsoft.com/sql/relational-databases/policy-based-management/set-the-auto-close-database-option-to-off?view=sql-server-ver15) is turned off
+   - Make sure that [auto_close](https://docs.microsoft.com/sql/relational-databases/policy-based-management/set-the-auto-close-database-option-to-off?view=sql-server-ver15) is turned off

    ```
    ALTER DATABASE [DBName] SET AUTO_CLOSE OFF;
    ```

-  - Ensure that tail log backup [does not leave database in restoring mode](https://docs.microsoft.com/sql/relational-databases/backup-restore/back-up-a-transaction-log-sql-server?view=sql-server-ver15#using-sql-server-management-studio).
+  - Ensure the tail log backup [doesn't leave the database in restoring mode](https://docs.microsoft.com/sql/relational-databases/backup-restore/back-up-a-transaction-log-sql-server?view=sql-server-ver15#using-sql-server-management-studio).

 ## **Recommended Documents**